softwaremill/akka-http-session/README.md

 all sessions will become invalid.

 A `SessionConfig` instance can be created using [Typesafe config](https://github.com/typesafehub/config).
-The only value that you need to provide is `akka.http.session.server-secret`, preferably via `application.conf` (then you can safely call `SessionConfig.fromConfig`) or by using `SessionConfig.default()`.
+The only value that you need to provide is `pekko.http.session.server-secret`, preferably via `application.conf` (then you can safely call `SessionConfig.fromConfig`) or by using `SessionConfig.default()`.

-You can customize any of the [default config options](https://github.com/softwaremill/akka-http-session/blob/master/core/src/main/resources/reference.conf) either by modifying them through `application.conf` or by modifying the `SessionConfig` case class.
+You can customize any of the [default config options](https://github.com/pjfanning/pekko-http-session/blob/master/core/src/main/resources/reference.conf) either by modifying them through `application.conf` or by modifying the `SessionConfig` case class.
 If a value has type `Option[]`, you can set it to `None` by using a `none` value in the config file (for both java and scala).